Updated: Dec 30, 2020

 Let's try adding exponents!

 It turns out there are a few more possibilities!
-There are, in total, 78 numbers (source = my program) you can create if you include exponents.
+There are, in total, 78 numbers (with the source being my Python code) you can create if you include exponents.
 Here are a few of the numbers we've now added:

 63 = ((4^4)-4)/4